GINGER-HSPH/AAU-Training-2019/README.md

-# Welcome to the homepage for the Interactive Biostatistics Workshop
+# Welcome to the Homepage for the Interactive Biostatistics Workshop

+Addis Ababa University
 Addis Ababa, Ethiopia

-November 18-22, 2019
+18-22 November 2019

 INSERT HERE INFORMATION ABOUT THE PROGRAM & GINGER